slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Never explain: your friends do not need it, and your enemies will not believe you anyway."
 -- Elbert Hubbard*

-> *"Care about other people think and you will always be their prisoner."
--- Lao Tzu*

 ---
+## On honesty

+> *"Always be radically honest, but use your honesty as a gift not as a weapon.
+Your honesty should benefit others."
+-- Kevin Kelly*

+> *"The man to lies to himself can be more easily offended than any other."
+-- Fyodor Dostoyevsky (The brother Karamazov)*

-## On authenticity
+### On authenticity

 <!--
-> *"The man to lies to himself can be more easily offended than any other."
--- Fyodor Dostoyevsky (The brother Karamazov)

-- I approve of me.
-I am my word.
-I keep my word / I take nothing she says seriously, helps me relax.
-Change your actions, not yourself.
-Your identity is this made up thing that you’re emotionally attached to.
-It’s a mirage in the desert.
-And the quickest way to change yourself is to realize that there’s no real self to change.
 - 5Cs: courage, congruence, confidence, calibration, conviction (integrity, honor, service, and generosity should be at the top of your list)
 - Core values: honesty everywhere.
 I dont want to be in place where I can’t be honest.
 I want to make relationships with a long term prospect.
 Flat hierarchy.
 I don’t want to be around hierarchical systems, I want to treat everybody as a peer.
 I don’t want to be around angry people.
-- Honesty is an antidote to impostor syndrome.
 - Work for a cause, not for applause.
 Live life to express, not to impress.
 Don’t strive to make your presence noticed, just make your absence felt.
 - You are shaped by how you see others seeing you.
-- truth-a-better-way-to-talk-about-ourselves.
-Personal branding will kill you.
-People justify all kinds of mistakes to preserve the personal narratives they are invested in.
-Countries rewrite their histories, from the textbook up, to support how they see themselves now.
-- Part of being a man is being a protector of everyone who comes into your life.
-Part of being a man is getting shit done.
-A real man loves problems. it’s an opportunity to do your best.
 -->

-> *"I’d rather be hated for who I am, than loved for who I am not."
--- Kurt Cobain*

 > *"When we see truth in a person we call it authenticity."
 -- Naval Ravikant*

+> *"It is better to be hated for what you are than to be loved for what you are not."
+-- André Gide*

 Authenticity isn’t the presence of something, but the absence of everything that isn’t authentic.

-If you’re trying to be authentic, you’re not being authentic.
-You don’t need to learn how to be authentic but to un-learn inauthenticity.
-The first step is to notice when it arises.
-Next, take a moment and have a laugh.
+Hints:

-If you try to be something you’re not, you end up being nothing.
+- If you try to be something you’re not, you end up being nothing.
 Don’t try to be perfect, people know when they’re talking to the real thing.
 The more vulnerable you are, the more people will be able to relate to you.
 Just be real, and the results will come.
 If something is holding you back, recognize it and fix it, but you don’t have to excel at everything.
 Find your context.
-You don’t need to suceed in every context.
+- If you’re trying to be authentic, you’re not being authentic.
+You don’t need to learn how to be authentic but to un-learn inauthenticity.
+The first step is to notice when it arises.
+Next, take a moment and have a laugh.
+- Honesty is an antidote to impostor syndrome.
+- Truth is a better way to talk about ourselves.
+Personal branding will kill you.
+People justify all kinds of mistakes to preserve the personal narratives they are invested in.
+Countries rewrite their histories, from the textbook up, to support how they see themselves now.

 > *"Always be a first rate version of yourself and not a second rate version of someone else."
 -- Judy Garland*